kreteshq/kretes.dev/tutorial/html-prototype.md

 It is a list (`<ul>`) of three elements (`<li>`) where each represent a task containing a checkbox and a label.

-Go to `<project root>/components/App.tsx` and import newly created `TaskCollection` component so that the `App.tsx` content looks as shown below:
+Go to `app/components/App.tsx` and import newly created `TaskCollection` component so that the `App.tsx` content looks as shown below:

 ```tsx{8}
 import React from 'react';